-Basis for Recommendation of Supervisor Wiener's Newly Proposed Amendments:
+Recommendations for Supervisor Wiener's Proposed Amendments:

 Three Permitted Conversions.
 Supervisor Wiener's proposed amendments (described on page 3 of this report) do provide three avenues for allowing the conversion of a relatively small amount of existing housing to student housing use, however, the circumstances whereby such conversions would be allowed are very limited.
 For this reason, the Department recommends approval of these permitted conversions.